Helen Doe is a popular speaker at literary festivals, on cruise ships and as a contributor to radio and television programmes.

 She has spoken at key international conferences, recently being invited to Kyoto to present a paper on marine insurance.

-She is a regular speaker at the Fowey Festival.
+She is an accredited Arts Society lecturer and a regular speaker at the Fowey Festival

 Her maritime expertise has been used in programmes such as BBC Radio 4’s Making History series on topics such as smuggling and wrecking.
 She was an advisor on David Dimbleby's BBC1 programme Britain and the Sea.
 She appeared on the acclaimed BBC 4 documentary The Box that Changed Britain and is a regular advisor on many other TV programmes.